MicrosoftDocs/win32/desktop-src/SecProv/gethardwareencryptionstatus-win32-encryptablevolume.md

-﻿---
+---
-Description: 'Determines whether the volume is located on a drive that supports or can support hardware encryption.' ms.assetid: 'C6007BC4-71CD-404A-A0E9-D9662906151F'
+Description: Determines whether the volume is located on a drive that supports or can support hardware encryption. ms.assetid: C6007BC4-71CD-404A-A0E9-D9662906151F
-title: 'GetHardwareEncryptionStatus method of the Win32\_EncryptableVolume class'
+title: GetHardwareEncryptionStatus method of the Win32\_EncryptableVolume class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GetHardwareEncryptionStatus method of the Win32\_EncryptableVolume class